buley/personal/src/content/blind-spots.md

 5. Acknowledge that not everyone thinks like I do—and that's okay

 I will always be **sharp, independent, and efficient**, but I also know that **true mastery comes from refining—not just reinforcing—my natural instincts.**

----

-*Awareness of blind spots isn't about fundamental change—it's about strategic expansion of perspective while maintaining core strengths.*